 If the mind is cleared of thoughts and images then awareness is expansive and boundless like empty space and isn’t located anywhere in particular.
 The body and all its attendant sensory phenomena arise and disappear within that awareness, not the other way around.

-This is a very seductive view because it implies that our individual awareness is transcendent and even eternal, or as some say, self-existent and solitary — in which case it precedes our birth and continues on after death, beyond the bonds of material existence.
-When our life-stream is seen flowing through a more ultimate, peaceful existence we can adopt a degree of detachment.
+This is a very attractive view because it implies that our individual awareness is transcendent and even eternal, or as some say, self-existent and solitary — in which case it precedes our birth and continues on after death, beyond the bonds of material existence.
+When our life-stream is seen flowing through a more ultimate, timeless and peaceful existence we can adopt a degree of detachment.